valpackett/SwiftCBOR/README.md

 - No `Foundation` dependency!
 Ready for the cross-platform future of Swift.
 - Configured as a [universal iOS / OS X framework](https://colemancda.github.io/programming/2015/02/11/universal-ios-osx-framework/).
-- Negative 64-bit integers are decoded as `LargeNegativeInt(UInt)`, where the actual number is `-1 - i`, because CBOR's negative integers can be larger than 64-bit signed integers.
+- Negative integers are decoded as `NegativeInt(UInt)`, where the actual number is `-1 - i` (CBOR's negative integers can be larger than 64-bit signed integers).
 - Tags are decoded, but not processed.
 Do it yourself :-)
 - Literal convertibles are defined for the `CBOR` type!
 - If you want to decode from a stream, implement the `CBORInputStream` protocol on your stream and create the decoder like this: `CBORDecoder(stream: yourStream)`.